 The classic, instantly recognizable ransom note made from individual clippings of letters or words glued onto a piece of paper.
-In modern fiction, distorted phone voices
+In modern fiction, distorted phone voices have the same meaning.

 The Real Life justification is, of course, that handwriting is identifiable.
-A largely Discredited Trope in modern fiction given the prevalence of computers, telephones and other more convenient forms of covert communication.
-A modern criminal is more likely to simply type up a message and print it.
-The modern crook has little use for taking the time to create a note that can accumulate fingerprints, not to mention result in a suspicious pile of hacked up magazines.
+A largely Discredited Trope in modern fiction, given the prevalence of computers, telephones, etc. for convenience of covert communication.
+A modern criminal is more likely to simply type up a message and print it.note note The modern crook has little use for taking the time to create a note that can accumulate fingerprints and DNA evidence, not to mention result in a suspicious pile of hacked-up magazines.